opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 ```

 #### Adding a Metric Line Chart widget
-To add a metric line chart widget to an existing dashboard, create the chart widget, add it to the dashboard, and then call the "update" operation:
+To add a metric line chart widget to an existing dashboard:
 ```
 MetricsData data = MetricsData.builder()
     .duration(86400000) // 1 day